Europe + Heritage programme 2019-2020

 - In addition, you can also ask for a consultation from our colleagues at Creative Europe Desk Netherlands.
 The EU grant toolkit can help you identify which EU grant would fit your project and which Dutch organisation can provide you more concrete information.

 - DutchCulture organises network and knowledge exchange meetings for the Netherlands and the rest of Europe.
 The first one is during Europe Day 2019.

 - DutchCulture shares calls and relevant news items on its website and through its social media channels.
 Please follow our DutchCulture twitter and Facebook channels.

 - Via the Heritage Foreign Visitors Programma, DutchCulture invites European heritage experts to the Netherlands in order to strengthen their Dutch network and introduce them to Dutch examples and practices in their relevant heritage field.

 - A travel grant is set up specifically for Dutch heritage professionals to strengthen their knowledge exchange and their network within Europe.
 80 vouchers of 250 euro are made available.
 Young heritage professionals, in particular, are encouraged to make use of the scheme.
 The reports of these visits will be shared on this page.
 For more information see these documents: Travel Grant scheme Europe + Heritage and Application form Travel Grant Europe + Heritage.

-- There will be a grant scheme for initiatives, projects, meetings and activities that can strengthen the knowledge exchange between the Netherlands and Europe in the field of heritage.
-Scheme contents 7 grant of 5.000 euro.
+- This grant scheme focuses on initiatives, projects, meetings and activities that strengthen the knowledge exchange between the Netherlands and Europe in the field of heritage.
+Scheme consist of seven grant of 5.000 euro.
 For more information see these documents: Support Grant Scheme Europe + Heritage and Application form Support Grant Europe + Heritage

 For more information, please contact our Europe + Heritage advisor Veysel Yuce.